zachmichael14/zachmichael14/README.md

 - 👋 Hi, I’m Zach Seitz
-- 🌱 I’m a research software technician at Washington University in St. Louis.
+- 🌱 I’m a software engineer at HealthStream
 - 👀 I’m interested biotech, biomedical engineering, and building software and hardware solutions
 - 📫 How to reach me ...